MLogdberg/mlogdberg.github.io/_posts/2017-11-01-AzureFunctions-npm-install-via-vsts.md

 Invoke-RestMethod -Uri $apiUrl -Headers @{Authorization=("Basic {0}" -f $base64AuthInfo)} -UserAgent $userAgent -Method POST -Body $command -ContentType "application/json"
 ```

-The credentials is now needed and that is somewhat messy, but since it's the same as the deployment credentials we can add a few commands to get that information via *Azure-RM* commands:
+The credentials is now needed and that is somewhat messy, but since it's the same as the deployment credentials we can add a commands to get that information via *AzureRmResourceAction* command:
 ```
 $creds = Invoke-AzureRmResourceAction -ResourceGroupName $resourceGroup -ResourceType Microsoft.Web/sites/config `
             -ResourceName $functionAppName/publishingcredentials -Action list -ApiVersion 2015-08-01 -Force